Insurance / Billing

 How do I make an appointment?

 Appointments can be made by calling either our North Bergen office at 201-868-2849 or our Jersey City office at 201-792-7788.
 During regular business hours we have live receptionists answering phones: No annoying voicemails, no prompts to listen to, no call backs necessary.
-For your convenience, you can book your appointment online at Norte de Bergen or ciudad de jersey.
+For your convenience, you can book your appointment online at North Bergen or Jersey City.
 New patients please try to arrive 15 minutes earlier in order to fill out paperwork.

 What should I bring with me to my appointment?